dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/quality_attribute_formal_scenarios.md

 - `Response` : Prevent the fault from becoming a failure and log it
 - `Response Measure` : percentage of evaluation of a class lost during the course of the semester

+**SS1:** An outside attacker(using demo user credentials) launches a Denial of Service attack(using jmeter scripts or others) on quizzes-tutor services and/or data consumed by these, preventing the system from being fully available during the normal operation of the system, in particular during the period of evaluation of the students.
+The attack must be detect and assurances put in place that allow the data and system services will be available for legitimate use.
+A good measure would be the percentage of evaluation of a class lost during the course of the semester.

+- `Source` : Attacker
+- `Stimulus` : Denial of Service attack on the system by means of demo user logins(using jmeter scripts or others) prevents quizzes-tutor from being fully available during assessment quizzes.
+- `Artifacts` : System services and/or data consumed by the system(answers)
+- `Environment` : Normal operation, during the period of evaluation of a student
+- `Response` : Detect the attack and assure that the data and system services will be available for legitimate use.
+- `Response Measure` : percentage of evaluation of a class lost during the course of the semester

 -----------------